Community Risk Assessments

 In essence, a CRA is a proactive approach to community safety.
 It shifts the focus from reacting to disasters to anticipating and mitigating them, creating a more secure and sustainable future for all.

-Our team of Community Risk Reduction (CRR) specialists can provide support throughout the CRA process.
-We can assist your agency in gathering relevant data, including demographic information, hazard maps, and historical incident reports.
-We offer guidance on utilizing established methodologies and best practices for conducting a comprehensive and accurate risk assessment.
+Our team of Community Risk Reduction (CRR) specialists can provide support during the CRA process.
+We can help your agency gather relevant data.
+This includes demographic information, hazard maps, and historical incident reports.
+We offer guidance on using established methods and best practices for conducting a thorough and accurate risk assessment.

 Contact CRR Staff